Xkernel: Principled Performance Tunability of Operating System Kernels

 We use symbolic execution to derive a {\em symbolic state expression} that precisely captures how a \perfconst{} affects runtime state.
-Symbolic execution naturally isolates relevant instructions from noises introduced by optimizations and yields the mathematical relationship between $IV$ and architectural state $R/M$.
-Resolving $IV$ back to $V$ yields the final expression relating~$V$ to architectural state.
+Symbolic execution naturally isolates relevant instructions from noise introduced by optimizations and yields the mathematical relationship between $IV$ and architectural state $R/M$.
+Resolving $IV$ back to $V$ yields the final expression relating~$V$ to runtime machine state.